Guiana Amazonian Park

 Guiana Amazonian Park (Parc amazonien de Guyane) is the largest national park of France, aiming at protecting part of the Amazonian forest located in French Guiana which covers 41% of the region.
 It is the largest park in France as well as the largest park in the European Union and one of the largest national parks in the world.

-It cannot be accessed from the seashore or by any means other than airplane or pirogue.
+It cannot be accessed from the seashore or by any means other than airplane or pirogue via the Maroni and Oyapock rivers.

 The protected area covers some 20300 km2 for the central area (where full protection is enforced) and 13600 km2 for the secondary area.
 Thus, the overall protected area represents some 33900 km2 of rain forest.

 The park has been built on territories belonging to the communes of Camopi, Maripasoula, Papaïchton, Saint-Élie, and Saül.

+Like other Parcs nationaux de France, the park is overseen by the French Office for Biodiversity.

 History

 In the framework of the Earth summit in Rio de Janeiro in 1992, the project of a national park in French Guiana was initiated on June 4, 1992, with the impetus provided by François Mitterrand.
 This was formalised through a draft agreement signed by the presidents of the general council and of the regional council of French Guiana, and also by the French Ministers of the Environment, of the Overseas Departments and Territories and of Agriculture and Forestry.
 Following this, in 1993 the Mission for the Creation of the French Guiana National Park was created.

 A first project was proposed in late 1995 but was finally rejected in December 1997.

 On June 21, 1998, the Twenké agreement led to the recognition of the rights of the native Amerindians and of the Businengue (Maroons) living within the future park's boundaries.

 The final project was presented in early 2006.
 On March 6, 2006, the decree relating to the project of the national park being taken into account was published in the Official Journal of the French Republic.
 Within it, the national park's name was switched to Guiana Amazonian Park.

 The creation of the park was made effective by decree on February 28, 2007, despite the reluctance of several protagonists involved (general council and regional council of French Guiana).
 The park's governing body met for the first time on June 7, 2007.